 The SKE Maths course will run from 30 April to 19 July 2019.

 The course will be assessed by a continuous assessment portfolio and a final examination.
 The portfolio will include mathematical tasks, written assignments, a profile of the school placement and work designed to practice specific areas of the curriculum.
 The final examination will include a GCSE Higher Mathematics paper (calculator and non-calculator papers) and a paper of relevant questions of A level standard.

 The course is funded by the National College for Teaching and Leadership (NCTL), and London Met is approved to provide SKE with NCTL funding for either maths or French.

-In order to be accepted onto the SKE you will need have been offered a place on a PGCE course either at London Met or elsewhere with an offer conditional on completion of subject knowledge enhancement.
+In order to be accepted onto the SKE you will need have accepted a place on a ITT Mathemathics course either at London Met or elsewhere.
+The offer must be conditional subject to completion of the SKE Maths course.